fernandoescolar/Xunit.Assume/README.md

 ### Windows only

 With dotnet core, your tests could be runned in any platform.
-Maybe your on of your test is only ready for Windows platforms.
+Maybe your test is only ready for Windows platforms.
 You can use `Assume` to skip this test when the current execution platform is no the expected one:

 ```csharp
 [AssumeFact]